-UBC Faculty of Medicine: Our Strategic Direction is the Faculty’s strategic plan of The University of British Columbia, Faculty of Medicine.
+UBC Faculty of Medicine: Our Strategic Direction is the Faculty’s strategic plan.
 In support of UBC’s Place and Promise strategic plan, it is a living document that guides our decision-making, aligns our priorities and drives our academic and budget decisions with the goal of helping us meet our commitments and fulfill our vision for the future: Through Knowledge, Creating Health.

 We contribute to the health of individuals and communities locally, nationally, and internationally by fostering excellence, innovation and scholarship in education, research, and care.

 Our thinking and actions are guided by four key values: Excellence | Mutual Respect | Caring | Integrity

 In fulfilling our mandate the Faculty has made five commitments with supporting goals and actions in which our values and principles are embedded.
 The following commitments will assist us in realizing our vision for the future:

 We believe transformative learning leads to high quality patient outcomes and transformation of our communities.

 We pursue the highest standards of health education scholarship and innovation, and are committed to ensuring all educational programs prepare our learners for evidence-based practice, critical reflection, lifelong learning and an ability to deliver service in a highly professional manner.